ericlesaquiles/joy-and-buffers-overflowing/README.md

     * `which gcc` and `which gdb` should locate each application properly.
 If not, please apt-get install both.

-    * `cat /proc/sys/kernel/randomize_va_space` should return 0.
-If not, please modify this value to be 0.
-This will disable [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization) in your virtual machine.

-3. Compile authentication.c without canaries with the command:
+3. Compile authorization.c without canaries with the command:
     ```
     $ gcc -g -o authorization authorization.c -fno-stack-protector -m32
     ```